mulesoft/hbase-connector/README.md

 Put
 ---

+Saves the value at the specified cell (row + family:qualifier + timestamp)

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||